-Having a cat poop outside its litter box is one of the most common and frustrating issues cat owners deal with.
-Not only is it smelly and unpleasant to clean up, but it can also damage carpets if the mess isn’t discovered right away.
+Having a cat poop outside its litter box is one of the most common and frustrating issues that cat owners deal with.
+Not only is it smelly and unpleasant to clean up, but it can also damage carpets if the mess isn’t treated right away.

-The good news is there are several effective tips and tricks you can try to deter your cat from pooping on the carpet again.
-In this article, we’ll explore tips & tricks on how to deter cats from pooping on carpet and keeping your carpets clean and stain-free.
+The good news is that there are several effective tips and tricks you can try to deter your cat from pooping on the carpet again.
+In this article, we’ll explore tips & tricks for how to stop cat pooping on carpet and keep your carpets clean and stain-free.

-What Can You Do To Stop Cats From Pooping On Carpets?
+Tips To Stop Cats From Pooping On Carpets

 Many cats poop on carpets because they don’t like their litter boxes.
-So making the litter box clean, comfortable, and attractive for your cat can convince them to return there.
+Making the litter box clean, comfortable, and attractive for your cat can encourage them to use it.
 Scoop all poop at least once a day.

 Just check labels before using sprays around your cat to ensure they are non-toxic for kitties when dry.
 Place some scrap fabric in the area first to test your cat’s reaction.

-If your cat has favored carpeted areas it likes to poop on, consider restricting access by closing doors or placing physical barriers like pet gates in entryways.
+If your cat prefers to use the carpeted areas to poop on, consider restricting access by closing doors or placing physical barriers like pet gates in entryways.
 This can break the habit long enough for retraining to be successful.

 You can also place aluminum foil, double-sided sticky tape, or plastic carpet runners upside down on specific areas the cat should avoid.
 These surfaces feel unpleasant on paws and should convince them to move on.

-Be sure to thoroughly clean past accident areas with an enzymatic cleaner to fully remove odors.
-Cat noses are highly sensitive, so any lingering scent can draw them back repeatedly.
-Use products specially formulated to neutralize pet stains and odors successfully.
+Be sure to thoroughly clean past accident areas with an enzymatic cleaner to eradicate odors.
+Cat noses are highly sensitive, so that any lingering scent can draw them back repeatedly.
+Use products specially formulated to neutralize pet stains and odors effectively.

-Afterward, place bowls of baking soda followed by vinegar over the area to soak up any residual smells once dry.
+Afterward, place bowls of baking soda over the area, followed by vinegar, to absorb any residual smells once dry.
 This should neutralize and refresh the spot fully.
-Let your cat witness the efforts too so they observe whatever made the area smell better is no longer there.
+Let your cat witness the efforts, too, so they observe that whatever made the area smell better is no longer there.

 A surprisingly effective tip is to use a UV blacklight flashlight on carpets in a dark room.
 Cat urine and feces will glow brightly, allowing you to spot all soiled areas for proper cleaning.
 Even very old, set stains will be apparent.